 - Passenger numbers in/out

 - Handling agent (for aircraft requiring marshalling or other ground handling services).

 Aircraft servicing, marshalling, passenger movement and baggage handling services can be carried out by local operators approved by Sunshine Coast Airport Pty Ltd.

-Sunshine Coast Airport does not provide an aircraft marshalling service, however aircraft marshalling and ground services can be arranged through either Aerocare or Machjet International at their FBO facility.
+Sunshine Coast Airport does not provide an aircraft marshalling service, however aircraft marshalling and ground services can be arranged through either Swissport, Flight Options or Machjet International at their FBO facilities.